europalang/Europa-Lang/README.md

 ```

 ## Credits
-Thanks @justamirror and Dart for design suggestions and name suggestions.
-Thank you @CoolCoderSJ for creating the discord server!
-Thank you @SixBeeps for designing the logo!
+- @justamirror and Dart for name and language design suggestions.
+- @CoolCoderSJ for creating the discord server, along with language design suggestions!
+- @SixBeeps for designing the Europa logo!